On foot or by waterway

-An entrance fee is payable on location: either 2 € for adults and 1 € for children, or 4 € for families, or 10 € for school classes or other groups.
+An entrance fee is payable on location: either 2 € for adults and 1 € for children, or 4 € for families, or 10 € for school classes (Mobile Pay 35380).
 This fee is collected to support the continuing upkeep and maintenance of the area by local volunteers.

 The pothole area is a suitable choice for outings such as picnics.
 Note, however, that there is no provision for open fires - in fact, fire making is strictly prohibited.
 Please show your consideration for the environment while visiting.